 It's impossible to know if this happened for a reason.
 It's impossible to know if any bad fortune ever happens for a reason.
 All we can do is recuperate, mourn, wake up, and take action.
 This year, I hope to continue conversations with you all, create more tangible goods, and embark on an exciting project (that just so happens to be centered around scars).

 Have you ever had a similar experience?
-We'd love to hear your story.
-Any tips on overcoming the surgery/injury blues?
-Let us know in the comments below :)
+I'd love to hear your story.
+Any tips for overcoming the surgery/injury blues?
+Let me know in the comments below :)